Unlocking market opportunities for private sector investors in CRISPR agriculture

 Public acceptance

 In the current scenario, it is important to display how plant scientists across regions and sectors see this promising technology evolving in real life which will ensure its larger adaptation.
-Despite the challenges that need to be overcome, it is believed that gene-editing technology like CRISPR will be more widely adopted in the future and will inevitably play an important role in crop quality improvement that too at an affordable price.
+Although challenges remain, experts anticipate that gene-editing technologies like CRISPR will gain wider adoption in the future, playing a crucial role in improving crop quality at an affordable price.

 Get a holistic view of the current trends in the consumer packaged goods and retail space through Netscribes’ in-depth research and insights.
 Get in touch with us to know more.